SilasW95/bier-basic-theme/README.md

 [Modernizr](https://modernizr.com/) is included in already compiled `olympos.min.js` file.
 If you want to change build of the Modernizr just replace `lib/modernizer.min.js` with your own and run **uglify** task.

-## Notes

-I've removed Compass from this version because I didn't see any real necessity for it.
-Also it slowed down css compilation process significantly.

-I've added [Susy](http://susy.oddbird.net/) for making custom grids and to help with css layout.
-If you don't want to use it just remove `susy` folder from `sass` folder and remove `@import "susy";` and `@import "su";` from the `style.scss` file in `sass` folder;

 ### CSS and JavaScript

 All the of css can be found and should be written in partials.
 So that you end up with just one css file (style.css).